MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/removing-user-from-restricted-users-portal-after-spam.md

 If a user exceeds one of the outbound sending limits as specified in [the service limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#sending-limits-across-office-365-options) or in [outbound spam policies](configure-the-outbound-spam-policy.md), the user is restricted from sending email, but they can still receive email.

-The user is added to the Restricted Users portal in the Security & Compliance Center.
+The user is added to the Restricted Users portal in the Microsoft 365 security center.
 When they try to send email, the message is returned in a non-delivery report (also known as an NDR or bounce messages) with the error code [5.1.8](/Exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-1-8-in-exchange-online) and the following text:

 > "Your message couldn't be delivered because you weren't recognized as a valid sender.
 The most common reason for this is that
 > your email address is suspected of sending spam and it's no longer allowed to send email.
 Contact  your email admin for
 > assistance.
 Remote Server returned '550 5.1.8 Access denied, bad outbound sender."

-Admins can remove users from the Restricted Senders portal in the Security & Compliance Center or in Exchange Online PowerShell.
+Admins can remove users from the Restricted Senders portal in the Microsoft 365 security center or in Exchange Online PowerShell.

 ## What do you need to know before you begin?

-- You open the Security & Compliance Center at <https://protection.office.com/>.
-To go directly to the **Restricted Users** page, use <https://protection.office.com/restrictedusers>.
+- You can open the Microsoft 365 security center at <https://security.microsoft.com>.
+Or to go directly to the **Restricted Users** page, use <https://security.microsoft.com/restrictedusers>.

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).